Lasmiditan

-Lasmiditan, sold under the brand name Reyvow, is a medication used for the acute (active but short-term) treatment of migraine with or without aura (a sensory phenomenon or visual disturbance) in adults.
+Lasmiditan, sold under the brand name Reyvow, is a medication used to treat migraines.
 It is not useful for prevention.
-It is taken by mouth.
+The drug is taken by mouth.

 Common side effects include sleepiness, dizziness, tiredness, and numbness.

 Lasmiditan was approved in the United States in October 2019 and became available in February 2020.
 It was developed by Eli Lilly.
 The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+Lasmiditan is a Schedule V controlled substance in the United States.

+Medical uses

+Lasmiditan is used for the acute (active but short-term) treatment of migraine with or without aura (a sensory phenomenon or visual disturbance) in adults.
+It is not indicated for migraine prevention.